ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Intro_statistics_R_18-02.md

     invite:

     # Specify audience in plain-text in the language of the template:
-    audience: Biologist needing to perform statistical analyses using R.
+    audience: Biologists needing to perform statistical analyses using R.

     # Specify lecturers in plain-text in the language of the template:
     lecturers: Marilin Moor